spraakbanken/sparv-pipeline/docs/developers-guide/sparv-decorators.md

 ```

 ## @modelbuilder
-A function decorated with `@modelbuilder` is used to setup a model used by other Sparv components (typically
+A function decorated with `@modelbuilder` is used to set up a model used by other Sparv components (typically
 annotators).
 Setting up a model could for example mean downloading a file, unzipping it, converting it into a different
 format and saving it in Sparv's data directory.
 A model is usually not specific to one corpus.
-Once a model is setup on
+Once a model is set up on
 your system it will be available for any corpus.

 **Arguments:**